 What is the 30% ruling?

-Condition 30% ruling
+Conditions for the 30% ruling

 A qualified scientist (PhD) can also apply for the 30% ruling if:

-- Employment started prior to the doctoral research and obtaining the PhD qualification was a condition for the job
+- PhD research was conducted in the Netherlands and the PhD student was also employed, or if employment started prior to the doctoral research and obtaining the PhD qualification was a condition for the job

 Living and working in the Netherlands for a time?
 We can help you with your Dutch taxes, so you don't have to deal with the Belastingdienst yourself.
-Whether you're employed or have a small business, we'll make your life easier and save you money.
+Whether you're employed or own a business, we'll make your life easier and save you money.